CZ-NIC/knot/doc/reference.rst

 file
 ----

 A file path of statistics output in the YAML format.
-A non-absolute path is relative to the :ref:`rundir<server_rundir>` directory.

 *Default:* :ref:`rundir<server_rundir>`\ ``/stats.yaml``